-However, so as to meet the ever-increasing demand the water supply was taken over by BWSSB and has completed the construction of all the phases.
+However, to meet the ever-increasing demand, the water supply was taken over by BWSSB and completed all the phases.

 ABOUT ARKAVATHY RIVER:

-20% of the water that is supplied in Bangalore comes from the Arkavathy river which has two reservoirs.
+20% of the water supplied in Bangalore comes from the Arkavathy river, which has two reservoirs.
 In 2007, the volume of water in the river reduced to a point it was running dry.

-BWSSB had to look for alternative means so as to address the issue.
-They started providing water up to one hour per day as well as diverting water from other parts of the city.
+BWSSB had to look for alternative means to address the issue.
+They started providing water for up to one hour per day and diverting water from other parts of the city.

 IMPLEMENTING RAINWATER HARVESTING:

-In order to address the issue of water supply, BWSSB has come up with several rainwater harvesting techniques such as the one that is being used in Chennai.
-Such methods have greatly reduced the supply of water within the city and they are becoming mandatory in Bangalore.
+BWSSB has several rainwater harvesting techniques to address the water supply issue, such as the one used in Chennai.
+Such methods have greatly reduced water supply within the city, and they are becoming mandatory in Bangalore.

-Do you need to PAY additional charges for getting BWSSB water connection?
+Do you need to PAY additional charges for getting a BWSSB water connection?

 There are a lot of complaints regarding bribery when it comes to water connections in Bengaluru.
 Most people complain that they are being forced to pay bribes for new connections.